deengames/deengames.github.io/data/static_pages/about.md

 # About

-Deen Games started with a simple idea: to represent the voice and values and culture of Muslims and Islam in games.
-For too long, we've been falsely portrayed as villains in media.

-But Deen Games became so much more than that:
+We are a couple of Muslims passionate about creating fun (and educational) digital games, and portraying Islam positively in the media, in our spare time.
+Our projects cover a lot of ground:

 - We create fun, engaging alternatives to non-Islamic games.
 - We develop educational kids games about math, science, and other (STEM and non-STEM) topics.